-Seniors graduating high school in 2024 should file the 2024-2025 FAFSA.
-In December 2023, you can complete the Free Application for Federal Student Aid (FAFSA) online.
+Seniors graduating high school in 2025 should file the 2025-2026 FAFSA.
 You must complete the FAFSA to be considered for grants, work-study funds, student loans, and some scholarships.
 You should complete the FAFSA as soon as possible to meet your college's FAFSA deadline to access the most money possible.
+To create a StudentAid.Gov Account, visit studentaid.gov/fsa-id/create-account.
+Keep your username and password in a safe place.
+You will use this login to renew your FAFSA every year.
+Parents who do not have access to a Social Security number can create a StudentAid.Gov Account.
+Talk with your school counselor or college adviser for more information.